johnzja/Deep-learning-enhanced-Rydberg-multifrequency-microwave-recognition/README.md

 The total run time of `deep_learning.ipynb` is about 5 hours.

+`deep_learning_with_results.ipynb` contains the same codes but with results.
+You can save 5 hours by looking over this notebook.

 Running `4bins_fitting.nb`, `20bins_fitting.nb`, and `200MHz_fitting.nb` takes about 2 hours.

 Any questions about the codes or data are welcomed to the email lzk1997@mail.ustc.edu.cn or dds@ustc.edu.cn.